MauryIV/module-03-project/README.md

 Would be good for if you want a little break and playing a simple game.
 Also to review any code for how you could use it in your own code.

 ##Authors and acknowledgment
 Had help from my TA as well as a couple students to guide me to the right way of getting this code to work properly.
+Found some help in simplifying my random string generator code from javatpoint.com as well.

 ##License
 Refer to LICENSE please.